 Most Common Post-Move Problems with Moving Companies

 2. Late Delivery: Waiting for your things can turn excitement into frustration.
 If movers are not delivering items on time, contact them for updates, and check your contract for any clauses regarding delays.
-Delays can greatly disrupt your plans.
+Delays can significantly disrupt your plans.

 4. Lost Items: Losing items is like missing a puzzle piece.
 It could be a box of books or something bigger.
 Always check your inventory and talk to your movers to locate these items.